 Though discussions both here and on several forums about the fact that the new MacOS Sierra, Private key sites are not kept Keychain after restart.

-For adminitratorii servers that use a connection SSH Secure with key authentication, this is less bothersome.
-Every time you want to authenticate via SSH/ Terminal, you should execute the command: ssh-add K-path / private_key.pemAfter which the Terminal command line to execute connectivity and authentication to managed servers.
+For server administrators, who use secure SSH connection with authentication key, this is a little awkward.
+Every time I want to authenticate via SSH / Terminal, I should execute the command: ssh-add -K ~ path / private_key.pemAfter which the Terminal command line to execute connectivity and authentication to managed servers.
 Usually, execute the command: ssh root @ ip_address.

 A simpler solution would be to edit the file ~ / .ssh / config to create a sort of alias for both the authentication key, and for the user and hostname.